favsto/intech-compute-balancing/support/setup/worker/README.md

 Please ensure that you copy/download this code in the location you choose as your favourite shell.

-**NOTICE**: this codelab will use 2 different GCC project, one project for common assets (Assets Project) and another one that contains all the workers (Workers Project).
+**NOTICE**: this codelab will use 2 different GCC projects, one project for common assets (Assets Project) and another one that contains all the workers (Workers Project).

 ## Assets project